wansiedler/wansiedler/README.md

 I speak English, German, Russian, French, Italian, Spanish and some Chinese.

 I also speak React/Next.js.
-Angular, Vue.js/Nuxt.js, Node.js/Express, Python/Django/Flask/FastAPI
+Angular, Vue.js/Nuxt.js, Node.js/Express, Python/Django/Flask/FastAPI.

 I am a developer, technical consultant and ex CTO with over +10 years of progressively challenging technical successes in diversified cutting edge technologies with demonstrated and proven ability to organize, train and lead cross functions in achieving superior results.

-I code everything that can be scripted, compiled or used as a micro service or a blockchain solidity ERC20-based smart contract.
+I code everything that can be scripted, compiled or used as a microservice or a blockchain solidity ERC20-based smart contract.

 I ❤️:
 - my family and team